-(Entry signifies a runtime instance of a valid d namespace entry object.) -- ----------------------------
+(Entry signifies an instance of a valid namespace entry.)
+(Er ntry signifies an instance of a valid namespace entry.) --- ----- ---------------- ------------- ------------ -------------------

-QName Description Basic Properties AliasCount Integer: Number of known aliases of Entry ChildCount Integer: Number of subentries corresponding to Entry , if and only if Entry is a Virtual Directory ; zero or NULL otherwise.
-Description String: Description of Entry ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp of Entry Name String: Representation of the human interface name of Entry Туре String: Value denoting a type of entry ; valid values are: LogicalReference , EPR , Alias , Referral , and VirtualDirectory . (which are also the "local part" values of the respective QNames) Reference Properties - Properties that host target information EPR String: Used to set or add a single Endpoint Reference EPRs String: Used to retrieve all Endpoint References associated with Entry LogicalReference String: Used to set or add a single Logical Reference LogicalReferences String: Used to retrieve all Logical References associated with Entry TargetPath String: Absolute path that identifies the target entry of an Alias junction.
+QName Description Basic Properties AliasCount Integer: Number of known aliases of Entry .
+The default value of this property is zero "0".
+ChildCount Integer: Number of subentries corresponding to Entry , if and only if Entry is a Virtual Directory ; zero or NULL otherwise.
+Description String: Description of Entry ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp of Entry Name String: Representation of the human interface name of Entry Туре String: Value denoting a type of entry ; valid values are: LogicalReference , EPR , Alias , Referral , and VirtualDirectory . (which are also the "local part" values of the respective QNames) Reference Properties - Properties that host target information EPR String: Used to set or add a single Endpoint Reference EPRs String: Used to retrieve all Endpoint References associated with Entry LogicalReference String: Used to set or add a single Logical Reference LogicalReferences String: Used to retrieve all Logical References associated with Entry Target String: Used to retrieve the target entry of an Alias.
+TargetPath String: Absolute path that identifies the target entry of an Alias junction.
+Although this is an absolute path, the derived full path of the target MUST be serviced by the same namespace service instance.